 - Trace Raisin‘s production history by using the Internet Broadway Database.
 This teaches students the production history and how to use an important research tool.
 It also provides the opportunity to discuss the lineage of performers who have played Lena, Ruth, and Walter Lee Younger.
 What has Raisin meant to the career opportunities of major African American performers?

 - Explain restrictive covenant and provide the details of the historic court case Hansberry v.
 Lee.
 Have students research an article on a historic or contemporary example of housing discrimination and bring the printed article into class.
-Accumulate the data presented (location, type of discrimination, who the victims were).
+Accumulate the data presented (location, type of discrimination, who the victims were) on the board or in a Google Doc.
 How far has the United States come or not come from what Hansberry depicted in 1959?